newrelic/entity-definitions/docs/synthesis.md

 #### Prefixed tags

-This is a special section where specify prefixes which are part of the attributes name.
+This is a special section where specify prefixes.

 Every attribute name including any of the provided prefixes will get indexed as a tag, taking into account the following:
 * If there are multiple attributes matching against the same prefix, all of them will get indexed.